Webcast in German language – feel free to contact any member of our team for explanations in English.

 Dr. Till Contzen

-Thomas Northoff joined in Deloitte 1994, and is, as a Partner for Deloitte Tax & Legal, the Managing Partner for Deloitte Legal.
-He advises public and private sector clients on funding strategies and optimization of grants & incentives, strategy and organizational development, transactions, financing structures and tax law.
-Thomas also serves as a member of the board of the Deloitte Foundation and member of the supervisory board at Universitätsmedizin Rostock.
-Office: Munich
+Thomas Northoff joined Deloitte in 1994, and is a Partner for Deloitte Tax & Legal.
+He focusses on implementing innovative (legal-) technologies and handling of mass claims.
+Thomas advises public and private sector clients on strategy and organizational development, transactions, financing structures and tax law.
+Thomas also serves as managing partner of ClassReaction Rechtsanwaltsgesellschaft mbH and as chairman of the board of the Deloitte Foundation Besides his native German, Thomas speaks fluent English and has a solid command of French.